 As the super-resolution microscopy industry evolves, experimental needs and demands change alongside it.
 More and more, demand for super-resolution microscopy on live samples has grown and caught the attention of microscope manufacturers.
-In this article, we will discuss practical limitations for super-resolution imaging in live cells as well as methods to mitigate their effects on experimental data.
+In this article, we will discuss practical limitations for live cell imaging with super-resolution in as well as methods to mitigate their effects on experimental data.

 Lauren Alvarenga is a product manager for research imaging as part of the Scientific Solutions Group within the Olympus Corporation of the Americas.
 She is currently responsible for imaging software, inverted and super-resolution microscopes.
 Lauren received her BSc in biomedical photographic communications from the Rochester Institute of Technology (NY, USA).